CASE STUDY

 Workshop manufacture

-Carefully selected boards of oak were joined to make up individual components.
+Carefully selected boards of character oak were joined to make up the individual components.
 These were then cut to size, rough sanded and assembled, prior to final sanding and finishing.

 With the construction complete, the tables were finished with two coats of hardwax oil before their final assembly and delivery.